e-mission/e-mission-server/README.md

 ### Database: ###
 1. Install [Mongodb](http://www.mongodb.org/) (Note: mongodb appears to be installed as a service on Windows devices and it starts automatically on reboot)
-Note: If you are using OSX: (http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/)
+Note: If you are using OSX: You want to install homebrew and then use homebrew to install mongodb.
+Follow these instruction on how to do so ---> (http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/)

 1. Start it at the default port
     $ mongod